Sous Vide Pork Chops

 • Place the pork chops in a vacuum bag with shallot and rosemary.
 Seal the bag with a vacuum sealer.

-• Place the bag with meat in the water bath, totally submerged in water, and cook for an hour.
+• Place the bag with meat in the water bath, totally submerged in water, and cook for 1-4 hours.

 • Heat butter in a skillet on high heat.
-Add the pork and sear on both sides.
+Once hot, add the pork and sear on both sides until a crust appears, around 2 minutes per side.

 Notes